SURS Facts – Internal Revenue Code Section 415(b) & Excess Benefit Arrangement

 What is Internal Revenue Code Section 415(b)?

-What are the IRC 415(b) limits?
+What is the IRC 415(b) limit?

-- For members who retire before the age of 62, the annual benefit limit is a lower, age-adjusted limit that is actuarially equivalent to the dollar limit f or retirees aged 62 and older.
+- For members who retire before the age of 62, the annual benefit limit is a lower, age-adjusted limit that isactuarially equivalent to the dollar limit for retirees aged 62 and older.

-- The IRC 415(b) annual dollar limit is used instead of the actuarial age-adjusted limit for members retiring before age 62 if:
+- The IRC §415(b) annual dollar limit is used instead of the actuarial age-adjusted limit for members retiringbefore age 62 if:

-- The retiree was a police office or firef ighter with 15 or more years of service.
+- The retiree was a police office or firefighter with 15 or more years of service.

 - The annual benefit is for a survivor’s annuity payable due to the pre-retirement death of a member.